henrymorgan10/mcorpai-org/README.md

 <img width="343" height="190" alt="보랏" src="https://github.com/user-attachments/assets/8172c431-efbd-404e-b0f2-2c9f71e6454d" />

 1st — **United States**
 When I think of America, I think of freedom.
+(Except for Trump)

 2nd — **United Kingdom**
 United Kingdom was not considered a particularly good country until just a few decades ago.
 They may have caused some trouble in the old days, but they’ve clearly had a solid redemption arc since then.